labgem/microscope-user-doc/docs/content/search/exportForm.rst

 .. image:: img/download_extract_replicon.png

 This tool allows to retrieve data stored in PkGDB from a specific sequence.
-These information can be downloaded in the most common file formats (EMBL, GenBank, Fasta, GFF, Tab delimited).
+This information can be downloaded in the most common file formats (EMBL, GenBank, Fasta, GFF, tab delimited).
 Moreover, data on role categories used in MicroScope, and/or MicroCyc metabolic Pathway/Genome database (PGDBs) can be downloaded too.
 See below for a more precise presentation.

-To use this mode, first, select a reference replicon from the :ref:`CHANGE button (Item #2) <interface-overview>` available in the top right corner of the interface.
+To use this mode, first select a sequence and a reference replicon with the :ref:`simple-selector` at the top right corner of the interface.
-Or select an organism from your :ref:`Favourite Organisms <favourite-organisms>` selection.
 After that, you can use the various export possibilities described below.

 .. _export_replicon_genome: